honnibal.dev

 There’s also nothing in the forward pass (the part you could analogously say is “cognition”) that corresponds to “wanting” in any way.
 There’s no sort of preference anywhere in the model for the computation to reach one sort of result or another.
 Why should we view this as more ethically salient than any other type of computation we could conduct?

 Our brains consist of many distinct systems that all interact.
 It maybe feels a bit science-fiction cliche to say, “Oh but the robots don’t have emotions”, but they don’t!
 We happen to have the feels because over hundreds of millions of years there were a bunch of creatures that had more descendants because they were a bit less apathetic than their cousins.
 The robots don’t have the feels because we didn’t build anything that would create them.
-I have no idea how we could, but assuming it’s somehow possible, why should we?

-We should back all the way up and think about what we’re really doing when we pass moral judgments.
+There are limits to how abstract I’m willing to let the analogy be before it no longer holds moral weight for me.
+Let’s back all the way up and think about what we’re really doing when we pass moral judgments.
 To me a statement like “X is wrong” is an abridged conditional, roughly of the form “Given such and such moral assumptions, X is wrong”.
 So why do this at all?
 Well, call it a long-standing family tradition, older than our species.
 I think of this as the meta-ethics null hypothesis, which is roughly: “Nihilists aren’t wrong, they’re just assholes”.
 I could pretend to be indifferent to the welfare of others, but it would be just that — a pretense.

 You could come to me reductively and say “look, you think this animal’s brain is just this pile of matter, being excited in particular ways by electrical impulses.
 Why should you be so pressed about which patterns of impulses happen?
 Why care?”
 And I freely admit that if you dig deep enough there will be nothing underneath: you’ll get to “yeah I just do”.